alexfigliolia/galena/README.md

 NavigationState.unsubscribe(subscription);
 ```

 Running mutations on individual units of state will automatically update your `Galena` instance's state!
+Your `Galena` instance will internally track changes to each unit of state that it composes.

 ### Isolated State Architecture